maritz/nohm/docs/index.md

 ### Publish / Subscribe

-Nohm supports a way for seperate clients to get notified of nohm actions in other clients, if they are connected to the same redis database and PubSub is activated.
+Nohm supports a way for separate clients to get notified of nohm actions in other clients, if they are connected to the same redis database and PubSub is activated.

 #### Configuration

 To use PubSub 2 steps are required:

-1.  setting a seperate redis client for subscribing
+1.  setting a separate redis client for subscribing
 2.  configuring either nohm or models to publish

 ##### Setting the second redis client